jaydenseric/Barebones/README.md

 }
 ```

-### Use media queries in Sass

-Media queries are mobile-first.
-Develop a component's mobile styles and then at the precise moments needed to adapt it to increasingly larger screen sizes apply media queries (specific to the component; not targeting devices).
+### Set responsive breakpoints

-Define breakpoint variables in `_config.scss` for use in `_styles.scss` with the `breakpoint` mixin.
-This mixin can handle horizontal or vertical breakpoints, responding up or down.
+Define breakpoint variables in *_config.scss* for use in *_styles.scss* with the `breakpoint($size, $direction: min, $property: width)` mixin.
+It can handle horizontal or vertical breakpoints, responding up or down.
+The `$direction` parameter defaults to `min` as it is best practice to develop mobile-first; applying larger styles over the top as the screen size increases.

-The `breakpoint` mixin handles media query fallbacks for IE8 automatically, displaying the layout adapted to the size specified in `_config.scss` under `$no-media-queries-width` and `$no-media-queries-height`.
+Take a look at the `breakpoint-range($size-min, $size-max, $property: width)` mixin to set styles that only apply between two breakpoints.

 #### Example

-In `_config.scss`:
+In *_config.scss*:

 ```scss
 //-------------------------------------------- Page header